discord-net/Discord.Net/docs/guides/commands/commands.md

 ### Command Overloads

-You may add overloads to your Commands, and the Command parser will automatically pick up on it.
+You may add overloads to your commands, and the command parser will automatically pick up on it.

-If for whatever reason, you have two Commands which are ambiguous to each other, you may use the @Discord.Commands.PriorityAttribute to specify which should be tested before the other.
+If, for whatever reason, you have two commands which are ambiguous to each other, you may use the @Discord.Commands.PriorityAttribute to specify which should be tested before the other.